 |📑 Read the Full Review||Review||Review|

-TradingView scores 4.6/5.0 because it does everything well; TrendSpider scores 4.2/5.0 because it lacks social community, a news stream, and live trading.
+TradingView scores 4.6/5.0 because it does everything well; TrendSpider scores 4.4/5.0 because it lacks a social community, a news stream, and live trading.
 TrendSpider excels at using AI to auto-detect trendlines, Fibonacci, and candlestick patterns on multiple timeframes on a single chart.

 Let’s take a look at the outstanding features head to head.

-Both TradingView and TrendSpider cover stocks, forex, futures, and crypto; the difference is that TrendSpider is US only, and TradingView is global.
+TradingView and TrendSpider cover stocks, forex, futures, and crypto; the difference is that TrendSpider is US-only, and TradingView is global.
 TradingView features a news stream and a ten million-user active social community sharing charts and ideas.
 TrendSpider has no news or social component.

 |⚡ Features||Charts, News, Watchlists, Screening||Charts, Watchlists, Screening|